Exponential smoothing: Optimization

-For every exponential smoothing method we also need to choose the value for the smoothing parameters.
-For simple exponential smoothing, there is only one smoothing parameter (α), but for the methods that follow there is usually more than one smoothing parameter.
+For every exponential smoothing method, we also need to choose the value for the smoothing parameters.
+For simple exponential smoothing, there is only one smoothing parameter (α), but for the methods that follow there are usually more than one smoothing parameter.

 There are cases where the smoothing parameters may be chosen in a subjective manner – the forecaster specifies the value of the smoothing parameters based on previous experience.
-However, a more robust and objective way to obtain values for the unknown parameters included in any exponential smoothing method is to estimate them from the observed data.
+However, a more robust and objective way to obtain values of the unknown parameters included in any exponential smoothing method is to estimate them from the observed data.